jenniesf/Pokedex/README.md

-# ⭐ Pokedex
+# ⭐ Pokemon Pokedex

-Pokdex of the original 150 Pokemons
+Pokdex: view original 150 Pokemons or search for a Pokemon by name or index number.
+Gotta catch 'em all!

 View webpage: https://pokedex-150.netlify.app/